Board of Directors

 Mr. Parkes received a Bachelor of Arts, cum laude, from Yale University and Master of Arts in Communication from Stanford University.

-Mr. Wasley received a B.A. in English from the University of California, Los Angeles.
+Mr. Robles received his degree in Political Science from the University of California, Los Angeles and is bilingual (English/Spanish).

 Cindy Winebaum had a professional career in the Licensing and Merchandising business for children’s toy properties in New York City prior to making the decision to retire to raise her children.
 Presently, Ms. Winebaum volunteers her time serving as the co-chair of the grant screening committee of Women Helping Youth, a grant making organization that works with non-profits that help children throughout the Los Angeles area.
 She has served on the Boards of Seven Arrows Elementary School, the Santa Monica Synagogue, as well as on the Advisory Board for the Nazarian Center for Israel Studies at UCLA.
 She founded and is Co-Chair of the Friends of Israel Studies.